crest-cassia/oacis_docker_tools/readme.md

 ```

 Edit `~/.ssh/config` file.
 This file is mounted on the container when running `oacis_boot.sh`.
-The information required for SSH connection is determined by referring to this file.
+The information required for SSH connection is determined by this file.

 ### 3. Add your key to the agent.